OpenJML/openjml.github.io/tutorial/OldAndOrdering.md

   * `working_space`
 * Termination
   * `measured_by`

-TODO -- add links to the above; check for completeness

 Some of these have been already discussed; others are discussed in later lessons; and others are omitted from the tutorial because they are too advanced or too ill-defined -- see the JML Reference Manual for details on those.
 The `old` clause is presented below.
 Those clauses discussed in this tutorial are clickable hyperlinks in the above list.